TwiFic Doctorward Contest

 The bright stage lights prevented me from seeing many of the faces in the crowd, several I'm sure I'd recognize from work, so I closed my eyes and let the words of Ann and Nancy Wilson flow from deep in my soul and across my lips.
 When I reached the chorus, I opened my eyes, and when I did, they fell instantly on the most gorgeous male specimen I'd ever been privileged to gaze upon.

 When Jasper sat two cold beers in front of the man, he looked away.
 Of course he wasn't alone.
-Men like that weren't available, and if they were, they didn't look twice at plain women like me.
+Men like that weren't available, and if they were, they didn't look twice at plain Jane's like me.
 The connection had been broken, along with a new fissure to my already crushed heart, I concentrated on finishing the song with a bravado I didn't feel, and accepted the compliments from the cheering crowd with as much grace and humility as I could muster, all the while looking anywhere but toward the bar.

 When it was reasonable to do so, I exited the stage, internally cursing my choice to call attention to my instant attraction to him when our eyes met, and for allowing myself tolet down the carefully constructed walls I'd erected to salvage what was left of my heart.
 Again, tears threatened to fall as I lowered my head, totally prepared to feign illness with Jasper so I could make a hasty escape.

 "Yes?"
 I finally managed to spit out, stunned by this handsome creature who seemed to want to talk to me.
-Me!

 He stepped closer, until there were only a couple of feet separating our bodies, and my body trembled in his nearness.
 My eyes raked over his body, and I found myself longing to know the stories behind the intricate tattoo sleeves on his arms, and anything else he was willing to offer me.
-Good lord, when had I become such a wanton woman?

 Her beauty from a far, though breathtaking, was no match for her beauty up close.
 Deep chocolate eyes, wide with wonder, but brimming with unspoken sadness, looked up at me, and it took every ounce of my self-control not to touch her face to see if her skin felt as silky as it appeared.
 She was fresh-faced, and rightfully so, as she didn't need any product to enhance her natural glow.
 Her hair lay in chestnut waves well past her shoulders, and my fingers twitched in want to run through the soft tresses.
 Bella was a tiny thing, maybe five-foot-two and slender, but curvy in all the right places.
 She was exquisite, a vision, and I felt my body react as my eyes subtly passed over her form.
-Never before had I felt such instant attraction to anyone.

 "Sure, Edward, the beer sounds wonderful, and I'd really like to get off my feet for a little bit before I'm needed to wait tables," Bella answered with a slight grin as she took the proffered beer from my hands.